DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/what.md

 # What is Service Mesh?

 Service Mesh is a next-generation service mesh for cloud-native applications built on the open-source Istio technology.
-It is a fully managed product with high performance and usability, providing a complete non-intrusive microservice governance solution that can uniformly manage the complex environment of multicloud and multi-cluster.
+It is a fully managed product with high performance and usability, providing a complete non-intrusive microservice governance solution that can uniformly manage the complex environment of multicloud and multicluster.

 Service Mesh offers users service traffic governance, security governance, and service traffic monitoring.
 It also provides access to traditional microservices (SpringCloud, Dubbo) in the form of infrastructure.